apache/maven-site/content/markdown/issue-management.md

 Maven projects use [JIRA](https://www.atlassian.com/software/jira) a J2EE-based, issue tracking and project management application.

-## Issue Tracking
+## Issue Management

-Issues, bugs, and feature requests should be submitted to the following issue tracking systems depending on which project is involved:
+Issues, bugs, and feature requests should be submitted to the following issue management systems depending on which project is involved:

 * Maven Project: <https://issues.apache.org/jira/browse/MNG>